CongducPham/LowCostLoRaGw/gw_full_latest/README-NewCloud.md

 	{ "SNR":8, "RSSI": -56, "TC":22.5, "HU":85 }

-Then, the json document that will be inserted into the "ReceivedData" collection is as follows:
+Then, the json document that will be inserted into the `ReceivedData` collection is as follows:

 	"type" : ptype,
 	"gateway_eui" : gwid,